feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Native paragraph openers** — documented from transcript analysis.
 These are the only acceptable paragraph-opening patterns:

-- Subject-led: opens directly on the person, thing, or fact being discussed. *"Mr. Lu is just some guy..."* / *"One of the owners has apparently come forward..."* / *"That component of the story..."*
+- Subject-led: opens directly on the person, thing, or fact being discussed. *"One of the owners has apparently come forward..."* / *"That component of the story..."*
-- Narrative-led: opens on an event or action. *"The story goes that..."* / *"Posts the video..."*
+- Narrative-led: opens on an event or action. *"The story goes that..."*
 - Sourcing-led: opens by flagging where information comes from. *"Apparently..."* / *"According to the sources out there..."* / *"From the sound of things..."*
 - Observation-led: opens with a direct observation or reaction. *"There are some stories..."* / *"It is a crime..."* / *"At first I thought..."*
 - Process-narration: opens with the discovery process. *"The more I looked into it..."* / *"I also saw..."* / *"Based on all the evidence..."*